Staff

 Rev. Julia Bruton-Sheppard On November 1, 2016, Rev. Julia Bruton-Sheppard began as Program Facilitator for Communication and Leader Development.
 Currently, this part time commitment provides support for the Intergenerational Clergy Small Group Initiative of the PBA Minister’s Council.
 There are four groups gathering monthly.
 Rev. Bruton-Sheppard supervises the work of the consultants assisting in the facilitation of the groups.
 Her life verse is Psalm 27:4, “I’m asking God for one thing, only one thing: To live with him in his house my whole life long.
 I’ll contemplate his beauty; I’ll study at his feet.”
 Peterson’s The Message Rev. Bruton-Sheppard, in her first career as a nurse, she found her most rewarding experience in the field of Hospice Home Care.
 During those 14 years God presented me with many life-lessons caring for those at the end of life.
 God blessed me to become a wife.
 She is the proud mother of 1 daughter and 3 sons.
 She is also the grandmother of 4 granddaughters and 2 grandsons, and a great-grand mother of a beautiful girl.
 In 1989 Rev. Bruton-Sheppard was licensed to preach, ordained in 1993 and presently hold the position of Associate Minister at the Mt.
 Carmel Baptist Church where Rev. Dr. Donald D. Moore is Pastor.
 Her formal education includes a BA degree in Jewish Studies at Gratz College in Melrose Park, PA; She went on to a Master of Divinity Degree at the Reformed Episcopal Seminary in Blue Bell, PA.
 She is a practicing Spiritual Director.
 By nature she is an introvert by nature and treasure quiet time.
 However, what brings her out of solitude is a call to help the disenfranchised and the most vulnerable.
 You may find her helping someone more senior than herself or joining programs that provide vital support for them.
 Julia is an avid traveler; she has seen many marvels in God’s world through the lens of a camera.
 Those images have created memories to last the rest of her life.
 She states, “I seek your prayers as I begin this new position as Program Facilitator for Communication and Leader Development for PBA.
 Because of them, I look forward to how God will continue to answer my prayer posed in Psalm 27:4.”

-Ms. Janet Reedy has served as Administrative Assistant with the PBA since 1990.
-Over the years, she has been responsible for many portfolios including Regional Outreach, Local Church Ministries, Discipleship and World Mission Support.
-Currently, she provides support for the Consultants for Area Ministry & Communication and the Finance Office.
-She also is responsible for missions receipt and distribution, record keeping, statistical data and reports.
-Janet is a graduate of Gordon College and Eastern Baptist Theological Seminary (now Palmer Seminary), with a Masters in Religion.
+Ms. Janet Reedy began her ministry with the PBA in February 1990.
+She currently serves as the Office Manager.
+Over the years, while serving as an Administrative Assistant, she has been responsible for many portfolios including Regional Outreach, Local Church Ministries, Discipleship and World Mission Support.
+Part of her duties includes event planning, such as the Annual Meeting and the annual Mission Banquet.
+She also is responsible for mission receipts and distribution, record keeping, statistical data and reports and providing support for the Finance Office.
+Janet is a graduate of Gordon College and Eastern Baptist Theological Seminary (now Palmer Seminary), with a Masters of Arts in Religion.

 Ms. Shayla McJunkin has served as a social media consultant since September 2021.
 She has assisted the PBA in creating a research report about the importance of social media engagement for the organization and is relaunching the PBA’s Facebook account to keep our churches connected with each other and with their communities.
 Shayla earned two bachelor of arts degrees in Psychology and Music Performance from Simmons University in May of 2021, and is currently in Widener University’s Institute for Graduate Clinical Psychology.